Job Listings and Openings

-The Beirut Urban Lab is looking to hire a project coordinator to lead the efforts of the Observatory of the Recovery, a yearlong commitment to help monitor the activities of the recovery efforts by all actors involved following the Beirut Port blast.
-The coordinator will help recruit and coordinate a team for data gathering, representation, and analysis over the course of the coming year.
-S/he will work in close collaboration with the BUL directors and the research team.
-We expect the candidate to begin working as soon as possible, preferably no later than November 1st, 2020.
-The project duration is 1 year.
+The Beirut Urban Lab is looking to hire a project coordinator to lead the efforts of the Observatory of the Recovery which monitors the actors and activities of the post-blast recovery efforts in Beirut by all actors involved following the Beirut Port blast.
+The coordinator will manage the work of a team gathering, analyzing, and visualizing various sets of data.

 Operate as a shared information platform that provides rigorous data which enables evidence-based urban policy recommendations to actors involved in recovery, focusing on the four sectors of shelter, public space, waste management, and infrastructure.

 Facilitate coordination among stakeholders, through the sharing of the data, and through the organization of meetings, workshops, webinars, amongst other modalities of engagement.